John E. Coffee

-John E. Coffee (December 3, 1782 – September 25, 1836) was a military leader and a Congressman for the state of Georgia.
+John E. Coffee (December 3, 1782 – September 25, 1836) was a military leader and a congressman for the state of Georgia.

 Early life

 John E. Coffee was born in Prince Edward County, Virginia in 1782.
 He was a grandson of Peter Coffee, Sr. (1716 – November 1771) and Susannah Mathews (1701–1796).
 He is sometimes confused by researchers with his first cousin John Coffee, who served as a general in the Tennessee militia.

 John E. Coffee was 18 when he moved with his family to Hancock County, Georgia, in 1800.
 His parents developed a cotton plantation near Powelton, based on the labor of enslaved African Americans.

 In 1807, the younger Coffee settled in Telfair County, Georgia, where he developed his own plantation.

 Military career

 As a general in the Georgia state militia, Coffee supervised construction in the 1820s of a supply road through the state of Georgia.
-It was called "Coffee Road" and enabled the transportation of munitions to the Florida Territory to fight the Indians during the Creek Wars.
+It was called "Coffee Road" and enabled the transportation to the new Florida Territory.
 It is now called the "Old Coffee Road".